-- 7.2.1 Following advice from Officers (including the Councils Urban Design Officer), the design of the scheme has been amended as follows: - The winter gardens and balconies have been replaced with smaller external balconies - Introduction of more brickwork in the elevations, including recessed brickwork detail on front elevation. - Soft landscaping added (including two trees at front) - Balcony balustrade improved with frameless glass - Clarification on building heights in relation to adjoining buildings with the development plan, unless material considerations indicate otherwise.
+- 7.2.1 Following advice from Officers (including the Councils Urban Design Officer), the design of the scheme has been amended as follows: - The winter gardens and balconies have been replaced with smaller external balconies - Introduction of more brickwork in the elevations, including recessed brickwork detail on front elevation. - Soft landscaping added (including two trees at front) - Balcony balustrade improved with frameless glass - Clarification on building heights in relation to adjoining buildings - 7.2.2 In response to concerns raised regarding comments from the MET police at the planning applications committee meeting on 18th July 2019, the applicant has amended the scheme to relocate the residential entrance from the side of the building to the front.
+The amendments also include changes to landscaping, gates, CCTV and bin storage.